 Instead, I'd strongly encourage authors to file complaints with the Oklahoma Attorney General's Office and with the FBI.
 Individual complaints don't usually spur action, but a volume of them may, especially if they are received over a short period of time.
-The Oklahoma AG has already received a lot of complaints about Tate.
+The Oklahoma AG has already received 155 complaints about Tate.

 File a complaint with the Consumer Protection Division of the Oklahoma Attorney General's Office

 Contact the FBI field office in Oklahoma City

 This is a developing situation; see the updates at the bottom of this post.

 It's hard times lately for "America's Top Publisher," a.k.a.
 Tate Publishing & Enterprises, a.k.a. one of America's most prolific vanity publishers.

 Tate has been on Writer Beware's Thumbs Down Publishers List since the list was created.
 Not just because it charges enormous fees (an initial $3,990, with the option of paying hundreds or even thousands more for extras such as video trailers, custom websites, self-ordered books, and the like), but because it presents itself as a "mainline publishing organization" and doesn't reveal its fees anywhere on its website or in its promotional videos.